How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Swarm Capabilities

-A first capability is the shift from central command to a fluid swarm that coordinates in real time.
-A single adversary can operate thousands of AI personas, scheduling content and updating narrative frames instantaneously across an entire fleet of agents.
-Local adaptation plus periodic hub-sync blurs the line between command-and-control and emergent “hive” behavior.
-If these agent swarms evolve further into loosely governed “societies,” capable of internal norm formation and division of labor, the challenge shifts from tracing commands to understanding emergent group cognition~\cite{baronchelli2024shaping,demarzo2025aiagentscoordinatehuman,rahwan2019machine,lai2024evolvingaicollectivesenhance}.
-This evolution creates profound defensive challenges.
-Rather than simply tracing and blocking command sources, defenders must confront unpredictable collective behaviors, where new biases may emerge during social coordination that are not detectable at the individual agent level.
-More concerning, these societies may experience spontaneous or adversarially-induced norm shifts, abandoning their original engineered constraints for unpredictable new behavioral patterns through critical mass dynamics~\cite{flint2025}.
+First is the shift from central command to fluid, real-time coordination.
+A single adversary could operate thousands of AI personas, scheduling content and updating narrative frames across fleets.
+Local adaptation plus periodic synchronization with a central node blurs the line between command-and-control and emergent ``hive'' behavior.
+If these agent swarms evolve into loosely governed ``societies,'' with internal norm formation and division of labor, the challenge shifts from tracing commands to understanding emergent group cognition~\cite{flint2025}.
+These ``societies'' may undergo spontaneous or adversarially-induced norm shifts, abandoning engineered constraints for new behavioral patterns via tipping-point effects~\cite{flint2025}.

-Second, agents now can map social graphs and slip into vulnerable communities with tailored appeals.
-Malicious agent swarm tactics include infiltrating vulnerable online communities to get humans to follow them and generating high volumes of content that appeals to those communities~\cite{truong2024quantifying}.
-AI agents can employ systems that map social graphs at scale, identify key communities and beliefs, and track trending topics~\cite{li2023abem}.
-This can also work in a decentralized fashion while still having global, network–wide efficacy~\cite{shirado2017locally}.
-Equipped with such capabilities, agent swarms can position themselves for maximum impact and tailor messages to the beliefs and cultural cues of each community, enabling more precise targeting than previous botnet approaches.
+Second, agents can employ systems that map social network structures at scale and infiltrate vulnerable communities with tailored appeals, winning followers~\cite{truong2024}.
+They can identify key communities and beliefs, and track trending topics.
+This process can be decentralized with global, network-wide efficacy~\cite{shirado2017}.
+Equipped with such capabilities, swarms can position for maximum impact and tailor messages to the beliefs and cultural cues of each community, enabling more precise targeting than previous botnets.